Numerical universal solutions in $a$-gauge in open string field theory: Introduction and summary

 This paper is organized as follows.
-In \S \ref{sec:Newton}, we will explain our procedure for constructing numerical solutions in $a$-gauge.
-In \S \ref{sec:results}, we will show plots of numerical results for three solutions in various $a$-gauge.
-In \S \ref{sec:remarks}, we will give concluding remarks on our numerical results.
-Some details about our numerical calculation are shown in appendix \ref{sec:App}.
+In Sect.~\ref{sec:Newton} we explain our procedure for constructing numerical solutions in $a$-gauge.
+In Sect.~\ref{sec:results}, we show plots of numerical results for three solutions in various $a$-gauges.
+In Sect.~\ref{sec:remarks} we present some concluding remarks on our numerical results.
+Some details about our numerical calculations are shown in Appendix \ref{sec:App}.